Travel.State.Gov > International Travel > Country Information > Senegal International Travel Information

 Road Conditions and Safety: Drivers tend to exceed speed limits, follow other vehicles closely, ignore lane markings, and attempt to pass even when facing oncoming traffic.
 Roadways are poorly lit and poorly marked, and many sections have deteriorated surfaces.
 Due to limited street lighting, pedestrians are difficult to see at night.
 Drivers in both rural and urban areas may frequently expect to encounter and share the road with motorcycles, bicyclists, pedestrians, livestock, and animal carts.
 For information about automobile accidents in Senegal, visit the U.S. Embassy Dakar website.

-While most main roads in Senegal are in relatively good condition for daytime driving, smaller roads are poor by U.S. standards.
+While most main roads in Senegal are in relatively good condition for daytime driving, secondary roads are poor by U.S. standards.
 During the rainy season, many roads are passable only with four-wheel drive vehicles.

 Traffic Laws: Traffic circulates on the right in Senegal.
 All drivers are expected to carry the following documents in their vehicles: (1) valid driver's license; (2) valid insurance papers; (3) vehicle registration/matriculation card ("carte grise"); (4) "vignette" tax disc for the current year; and (5) valid identification.
 Copies of U.S. passports must be clear enough to identify the driver of the vehicle.